jt989073/Section-One-Notes/6-Module/4-week/1-day/notes.md

 ### Creating an Association Table

-The first argument to `db.Table` will be the table name, and then the second argument will be `db.Model.metadata` because we sill want to inherit from the model parent class.
-Ather that each additional argument is a column.
+The first argument to `db.Table` will be the table name, and then the second argument will be `db.Model.metadata` because we sill want to inherit from the model parent class, each additional argument is a column.
 A typical association table only needs two columns—one for each of the two foreign keys.

 It does not need its own id column (this is different from Sequelize).